Windows

 Select if the HBJSON file with windows has been exported directly from the Revit model.
 If so, the window geometry will be synchronized with the model's units and coordinate system if they have changed from the original Revit model.

-Offset windows
+Offset windows for frame

 Options